 ‘This third lockdown has seen more people coming who have lost their jobs or have difficulty with their benefits.
 The number of Red Cross users is pretty consistent at about 22.
 The numbers are still doubling with our second group, and I think the number of emergency food parcels for vulnerable families will increase.

 ‘We have received three grants and some donations from people just wanting to help, and again this has meant we can afford to buy food, including six eggs for everyone and tins of meat.
-This additional money allows me to buy things that I wouldn’t have the money to do regularly!
-This money also increases the nutritional value of the food received, giving each family as much food possible to increase their food budget hopefully.
+This additional money allows me to buy things I wouldn’t have the money to do regularly!
+This money also increases the nutritional value of the food received, giving each family as much food as possible to increase their food budget hopefully.

 Holiday Hunger continues to support local families.

-‘The Holiday Hunger project we run has also continued during COVID except for the first half term because many families had vouchers.
+‘The Holiday Hunger project we run has continued during COVID except for the first half term because many families had vouchers.
 However, since then, we have provided a packed lunch to over 35 children during the school holidays three times a week.
-Again, I can now add yoghurt to the packed lunch with the fruit, crisps, fruit juice, and sandwich they originally had because of additional donations and securing a second grant from the Booths charity.
+Again, I can add yoghurt to the packed lunch with the fruit, crisps, fruit juice, and sandwich they originally had because of additional donations and securing a second grant from the Booths charity.

 ‘Many people complain about being stuck at home because they are bored; however, it feels like we have been busier than ever for Martin and me.
 The desire for change drives me and has done so for the ten years we have run the Salford Food Parcels.
 The additional work is worth it when people know you can get emergency food parcels out to them, but heartbreaking because you can see tears in their eyes.